-Report prepared by: American Society of Civil Engineers - Texas Section Beyond Storms Infrastructure Network Resilience Task Committee
+Report prepared by:

+American Society of Civil Engineers (ASCE) Texas Section

+Beyond Storms Infrastructure Network Resilience Task Committee

-As a public service, the American Society of Civil Engineers regularly prepares assessment reports of critical infrastructure serving essential needs on both a state and national level.
-Most recently-early February 2021, the Texas Section of American Society of Civil Engineers (ASCE Texas Section) released the most current Texas Infrastructure Report Card (IRC).
+As a public service, the American Society of Civil Engineers (ASCE) regularly prepares assessment reports of critical infrastructure serving essential needs on both a state and national level.
+Most recently early February 2021, the Texas Section of ASCE (ASCE Texas Section) released its current Infrastructure Report Card (IRC).

 As well, when a catastrophic event takes place and infrastructure fails, ASCE deploys skilled engineers from its membership to assess and determine what happened, why it happened, and more importantly, to develop recommendations for future change, as appropriate, to avert such an event.
-As such, ASCE Texas Section convened a task committee just as Texans experienced Winter Storms Uri and Viola.
+As such, ASCE Texas Section convened a task committee as Texans experienced Winter Storms Uri and Viola.